Supreme Court guidelines on Registration of FIR, including action against officers who don’t register FIR of a cognizable offence.

 Through various judgments the Supreme Court of India has provided specific guidelines on the registration of FIR (First Information Report), emphasizing the importance of timely and mandatory registration of FIRs in cases involving cognisable offences.

 In Lalita Kumari vs Govt. of U.P. & Others – W.P.
 (Crl) 68 of 2008, a 5 Judge Constitution Bench of the Supreme Court stipulated specific guidelines for registration of FIR.
-In fact this judgment is one of the most significant rulings of the Apex Court on the subject of FIRs.
+In fact this judgment is one of the most significant rulings of the Apex Court on the subject of registration of FIRs.

 The Court held that: